Construction of $p$-energy and associated energy measures on Sierpi\'{n}ski carpets: Construction of a canonical scaling limit of -energies

-\begin{rmk} This result was essentially proved in \cite{Bod09}, but we need some modification as stated in \cite{GL20}*{Remark 1 in Section 3}.
-To be self-contained, we give complete proofs in a similar way to \cite{GY19}*{Theorem 3.5 and 3.6 and Proposition 11.1}, where they give discrete characterizations of $\mcF_{2}$. \end{rmk}
+\begin{rmk} Such discrete characterizations of Lipschitz--Besov space are treated in \cite{Bod09}, but we need some modification as stated in \cite{GL20}*{Remark 1 in Section 3}.
+To be self-contained, we give complete proofs in a similar way as in \cite{GY19}*{Theorems 3.5 and 3.6 and Proposition 11.1}, where they give discrete characterizations of $\mcF_{2}$ on the SC. \end{rmk}